Workshops

 You are here: Home » The Event » Workshops

 Notice that some workshops are in the morning, some in the afternoon, please don’t book yourself on two morning or two/three afternoon workshop, you can’t be in two or three places at once.
 Pick a workshop and stick with it, you can’t wander between them.
+If you do book places like this, we reserve the right to cancel all your tickets without notice.

 You will need your original ticket number, that came on the mail from Tito and is in the format XXXX-X. Speakers, crew, sponsors, please put your name or organisation in the box and we can validate you later.